Skullheadx/skip-cipher/README.md

 ## What is the Skip cipher?

-The skip cipher, also known as the jump cipher, which reorders the letters in a message by skipping a certain number of letters (and looping back around when the end is reached) until all the letters have been processed.
+The skip cipher, also known as the jump cipher, which reorders the letters in a message by skipping a certain number of letters until all the letters have been processed.
+In the code, I have set it to add in every possible initial character to begin the skip cipher.

 ## Dependencies
 - Python 3.6 or higher